 - Pour batter into prepared loaf pan or muffin pan filling each cup about 3/4 full.

-- Bake in preheated oven for 16-18 minutes for banana muffins or until a toothpick inserted into center comes out clean.
+- Bake in preheated oven for 16-18 minutes for banana muffins or until a toothpick inserted into the center comes out clean.
 For banana bread bake about 60 minutes

 - Let cool in pan for 10 minutes, then place on a wire rack to finish cooling.